-Comfort is a key component to playing your best level on a tennis court.
+Comfort is a key component to playing at your best level on a tennis court.
 Otherwise, playing becomes unpleasant and your focus shifts to your shoes being bad and uncomfortable, which leads to bad sensations or worse, foot injuries.

 Choosing the right tennis shoe for your feet is essential to find comfort and relaxation while you play.
 Each person will find a specific brand or model more suitable to his foot structure.